-one week alone in September 1958, Shackleton heavy bombers dropped 148 thousand pound bombs on the plateau.
+September 1958, Shackleton heavy bombers dropped 148 thousand pound bombs on the plateau.
 The punishment from the air was relentless.
 This was a dimension of British counterinsurgency operations that was seldom acknowledged.5

-Inevitably, it is Kitson's account of the campaign in Northern Ireland that is of the greatest interest.
+Inevitably it is Kitson's account of the campaign in Northern Ireland that is of the greatest interest.
 As he admits, he knew very little about the province: 'So far as I was concerned it was just a place one went to occasionally to hunt and shoot'. (p.
 150) Nevertheless, in the autumn of 1970 he was appointed to command the 39th Brigade in Northern Ireland.
-Here he presided over the British campaign against the Provisional IRA in Belfast, which, in every way possible, made the situation worse.
+Here he presided over the British campaign against the Provisional IRA in Belfast, a campaign that in every way possible made the situation worse.
 How revealing is his account?
-Let us look at one quite well-known episode: Bloody Sunday.
+Let us look at one guite well-known episode: Bloody Sunday.
 Kitson was still serving in Northern Ireland when the Bloody Sunday massacre took place on 30 January 1972.
 The Paras shot twenty-six unarmed people, killing thirteen of them on the spot and with another dying later.
 Many more were brutally beaten in a ferocious display of violent repression.
 This would have gone completely unnoticed in Kenya in the 1950s, but in 1972 the massacre provoked widespread outrage in Britain and in Ireland and gave a tremendous boost to support for the IRA in Northern Ireland.
-It is worth remembering that three days later a large crowd of protesters actually burned down the British Embassy in Dublin in retaliation.
+It is worth remembering that on 2 February a large crowd of protesters actually burned down the British Embassy in Dublin in retaliation.

 How does Kitson deal with this somewhat crucial episode?
-He tells his readers that he had agreed to send Paras under his command to reinforce the British troops in Derry, so they could more effectively police a planned protest against internment.
+He tells his readers that he had agreed to send Paras under his command to reinforce the British troops in Derry so they could more effectively police a planned protest against internment.
 And then, he either heard on the radio or read in the papers 'that there had been a serious disturbance in Londonderry'.
 He asked the Paras' commander, Colonel Derek Wilford, what had happened and records his reply: 'he told me that when launched at a crowd of youths hurling stones at a barricade, his men had been shot at and that in the ensuing action a number of presumed gunmen had been killed.
 Apparently the press were saying that some of them were not gunmen at all, but innocent bystanders'. (p.
 194) And that is Frank Kitson's account of the Bloody Sunday massacre!
 He still complains about how the 'republican propaganda machine' succeeded in 'making most of the Catholic population of Belfast think that I was a wicked fellow'. (p.
 189)

-Colonel Wilford was awarded the OBE (Order of the British Empire) the year after the massacre, as a way of demonstrating the Heath government's wholehearted support for the Army.
-And as for Kitson himself, barely a month after the massacre, he was awarded 'the CBE for gallantry', that is made a was particularly sorry to say goodbye to 1 Para.
+Colonel Wilford was awarded the OBE (Order of the British Empire) the year after the massacre as a way of demonstrating the Heath government's wholehearted support for the Army at this time.
+And as for Kitson himself, barely a month after the massacre, he was awarded 'the CBE for gallantry', that is made a Commander of the Order of the British Empire, and was told that 'never before had a CBE been awarded in this way to a British officer'.
+His pride at being honoured in this way positively leaps off the page.
+Kitson tells his readers that when he finally left Northern Ireland he was particularly sorry to say goodbye to 1 Para.
 Throughout my time in Belfast they had been continuously employed in all the roughest places and had pulled my chestnuts out of the fire on more than one occasion.
 Nothing was ever impossible for them: nothing too dangerous or too much trouble. (p.
 198)